 - 4. What are the penalties for making criminal threats?

-- 5. What are defenses to criminal threat charges?
+- 5. What are the defenses to criminal threat charges?

 Making criminal threats involves threatening to harm or kill another person that places them in fear of harm.
 Criminal threats are also known as terrorist threats.
 Colorado's laws against criminal threats include the statutes against menacing and stalking.